learning-zone/javascript-basics/README.md

 ```javascript
 Promise.all([Promise1, Promise2, Promise3]) .then(result) => {   console.log(result) }) .catch(error => console.log(`Error in promises ${error}`))
 ```
-**Note:** Remember that the order of the promises(output the result) is maintained as per input order.
+*Note: Remember that the order of the promises(output the result) is maintained as per input order*.

 #### Q. What is the purpose of race method in promise?
 Promise.race() method will return the promise instance which is firstly resolved or rejected.
 Let's take an example of race() method where promise2 is resolved first